 - Call the program office with any questions: (510) 936-2781 or email multimedia [at] csueastbay.edu

 - Download and review the Portfolio Guidelines PDF

-Department and University applications for Fall Quarter 2017 Entry
+Department and University applications for Fall Semester 2018 Entry

 The Multimedia Graduate Program at California State University, East Bay provides artists and musicians from diverse media backgrounds an opportunity to work collaboratively while pursuing an M.A. in Multimedia with a concentration in Interaction Design.